MuhammadAsadHaider/Permutations-Finder-Python/README.md

 # Permutations-Finder-Python
-Find permutations of items using this script
+Find permutations of items using this script (caters for repeated items)